 Not having grown up with money, I suppose I cannot imagine being able to support my own indulgences and live the life I love while being a parent.
 The two do not compute.
 So yes, I’m selfish, though possibly no more so than many who choose to go ahead with parenthood without making adjustments to their own lifestyle or, even worse, actively neglect their offspring.

 But it would be the loss of time, even more than money, that I would struggle with and, I think, resent.
 That is even before any other challenges presented themselves.
-It was unbearable this autumn watching There She Goes, the BBC Four drama starring David Tennant and Jessica Hynes as the parents, Simon and Emily, of a nine-year-old disabled daughter, Rosie.
+It was unbearable last autumn watching There She Goes, the BBC Four drama starring David Tennant and Jessica Hynes as the parents, Simon and Emily, of a nine-year-old disabled daughter, Rosie.
 At one point, Emily, an academic scientist, does what is almost unheard of – she admits that she struggles with the idea of having a disabled child because, as an educated member of the middle-classes, that was not on the cards.
 She expected to have a child as clever as she is.
 Simon, who works in the media, barricades himself in with black humour.
 There is brutal honesty and the painful (sometimes literally) physical impact of a child not under control, that stems from the real-life experience of the writer, Shaun Pye, who has his own severely disabled daughter.

 Critics who stuck with it evidently found the humour amid the bleakness.
 I am sure that this was Pye’s intention.
 I couldn’t watch it all, finding it too painful.
 Most people who care for the ill and for the disabled routinely claim they are not saints but ordinary people getting on with life in challenging circumstances.
 They are, however, special beyond words.